crowdtap/css/README.md

 Styles are resolved during the renderer's layout pass.
 The selectors are resolved right to left, exiting when it has been detected the selector does not match.
-Therefore, in this example every a tag has to be inspected to see if it resides inside a span and a list.
+Therefore, in this example every `<a/>` tag has to be inspected to see if it resides inside a span and a list.
 As you can imagine this requires a lot of DOM walking and and for large documents can cause a significant increase in the layout time.
 For further reading checkout: